-The best spots to see bird life are the Forêt de Bébour-Bélouve above Hell-Bourg, and the wilderness region of Le Grand Brûlé at the southern tip of the island.
+The best spots to see birdlife are the Forêt de Bébour-Bélouve above Hell-Bourg, and the wilderness region of Le Grand Brûlé at the southern tip of the island.

-Thanks to an abundant rainfall and marked differences in altitude, Réunion boasts some of the most varied plant life in the world.
+Thanks to an abundant rainfall and marked differences in altitude, Réunion has some of the most varied plant life in the world.
 Parts of the island are like a grand botanical garden.
 Between the coast and the alpine peaks you'll find palms, screw pines (also known as pandanus or vacoa), casuarinas (filaos), vanilla, spices, other tropical fruit and vegetable crops, rainforest and alpine flora.

 Réunion has no less than 700 indigenous plant species, 150 of which are trees.
 Unlike Mauritius, large areas of natural forest still remain.
 It's estimated that 30% of the island is covered by native forest.

 Gnarled, twisted and sporting yellow, mimosa-like flowers, the tamarin des Hauts (mountain tamarind tree) is a type of acacia and is endemic to Réunion.
 One of the best places to see these ancient trees is in the Forêt de Bébour-Bélouve, east of the Cirque de Salazie.